 Enabling mobile data is very simply to do.

 Swipe up from the bottom of the screen, and press the mobile data icon.
 It’s located next to the airplane mode icon.

 Swipe down from the top of the screen to open a row of options.

 Then, swipe down from the top of the screen again to expand the options.
 Press the mobile data icon to enable mobile data.

 How to reduce WhatsApp data usage

-There are ways to prevent WhatsApp from using too much of your mobile data, when you have it enabled.
+There are ways to prevent WhatsApp from using too much of your mobile data when you have it enabled.
+There are a few ways you can reduce data usage if you find yourself meeting your plan’s limits.
 We’ll go over a few of these methods.